-Liam Hemsworth, Patrick Dempsey, More May Make Jan.
-13 the Sexiest Birthday Ever
+Is January 13 the Sexiest Birthday of the Year?
+Here's Why We Think So

 Liam Hemsworth

-The Aussie actor, 27, just happens to be the brother of the past Sexiest Man Alive, Chris Hemsworth.
+The Aussie actor, 30 today, just happens to be the brother of the past Sexiest Man Alive, Chris Hemsworth.
 (Good gene pool!)
 He has also been featured in every annual SMA issue since 2011.
-Clearly there is a Hunger for the Mockingjay heartthrob.
+Clearly, there is a Hunger for the Mockingjay heartthrob.

 Patrick Dempsey